 After becoming a minimalist I didn’t see the point in having nail polish.
 It was not how I wanted to spend my time.

 Back up Towels

 After a lot of decluttering, I stopped buying backup towels.
-Each of us has 2 towels and if we need to replace one I will go at that time.
+Each of us have 2 towels and I replace them when needed.

 New Makeup Styles

 Since becoming a minimalist I don’t buy new makeup styles.